 1. Watch things that don’t destroy and starve your Iman

 You are happy the 30 minutes that the show is on, and when it is over, it’s over.
 So you watch another and another to try and feed false happiness.
-But reciting the words of Allah (glorified and exalted be He) and reading a wonderful Islamic book, or hearing an inspiring story gives you happiness for life.
+But reciting the words of Allah and reading a wonderful Islamic book, or hearing an inspiring story gives you happiness for life.
 You always feel full and feel light inside of you, and feel content.

 Keep the innocence in your life and keep feeding your Iman healthy things, don’t use your Iman as a payment for a TV show, or negative movie, because if you watch it, that’s exactly what you are doing.
 You are exchanging purity for dirt.